Tim Boyle (American football)

-Timothy Kevin Boyle (born October 3, 1994) is an American football quarterback who is currently a free agent.
-He played college football at Connecticut and Eastern Kentucky where he went undrafted in the 2018 draft.
-He played for the Green Bay Packers and the Detroit Lions.
+Timothy Kevin Boyle (born October 3, 1994) is an American professional football quarterback.
+He played college football for the UConn Huskies and Eastern Kentucky Colonels and signed with the Green Bay Packers as an undrafted free agent in 2018.
+Boyle has also played for the Detroit Lions, Chicago Bears, New York Jets, Miami Dolphins, and New York Giants.

-High school career
+Early life

 Boyle grew up in Middlefield, Connecticut, and attended Xavier High School in Middletown, Connecticut, where he won three championships under head coach Sean Marinan.
+A 3-star recruit, Boyle was the top-ranked quarterback in Connecticut his senior year, and accepted a scholarship offer from home state Connecticut over offers from Boston College, Delaware, Harvard, Houston, Maine, Massachusetts, Syracuse, and Western Michigan, as well as preferred walk-ons from Notre Dame, Oregon, Pittsburgh, and Rutgers.

 College career

-While playing for the Connecticut Huskies, Boyle started 10 games and then transferred to Eastern Kentucky, where he started all 11 games as a redshirt senior and finished first in passing yards in the Ohio Valley Conference.
+While playing for the UConn Huskies, Boyle started eight games and then transferred to Eastern Kentucky, where he started all eleven games as a redshirt senior and finished first in passing yards in the Ohio Valley Conference.